-2 Those interested in reading more of Niccolo's travels may find copies of his manuscript in the abbey at Wissenstein, the library of the Pontiff in Selen-tium or in the Vassilvio family library in Ferromaine.
+2 Those interested in reading more of Niccolo's travels may find copies of his manuscript in the abbey at Wissenstein, the library of the Pontiff in Selenitum or in the Vassilvio family library in Ferromaine.

-enty metres high, and each is covered with rococo decorations in an effort to outdo the splendour of its neighbours.
+fail to be impressed.
+More than a hundred elegant towers point to the sky.
+The tallest is more than seventy metres high, and each is covered with rococo decorations in an effort to outdo the splendour of its neighbours.
 These are the homes of the Ferromaine aristocracy-not lords of warrior stock, but wealthy merchants and bankers.
 Striding through the broad avenues, one passes the great palaces of the wealthiest families-the Senfritis, the Cotulios, the Vassilvios, the Sentapolos and others.
 It is easy to imagine the groomed, velvet-coated scions of these families as they shut themselves off behind marble facades and caress their overflowing treasure chests with furtive glee.